2003 Serbian local elections: Kraljevo

-Sitting mayor Ljubiša Jovašević of the Democratic Party of Serbia lost the support of the local assembly by mid-2003, and local government became unstable.
-The Serbian government dissolved the local parliament in July 2003 and called new mayoral and assembly elections for November.
+Mayor Ljubiša Jovašević of the Democratic Party of Serbia had lost the support of the municipal assembly by mid-2003, and the local government became unstable.
+The Serbian government dissolved the assembly in July 2003 and called new mayoral and assembly elections for November.
 Marko Petrović, formerly of New Serbia, was appointed to lead a provisional administration pending the vote.
 The assembly election and the first round of the mayoral election took place on 16 November; the second round of the mayoral electoral took place on 30 November.

 Results of the municipal assembly election: